 Print maps of the broader Mount Diablo Region, including Lime Ridge, Round Valley, & Los Vaqueros Watershed, are $12.50 from Save Mount Diablo at https://app.etapestry.com/cart/SaveMountDiablo/default/index.php

 GPS-enabled maps for your smartphone or tablet are available from Avenza Maps.
-Search with the key words "Mount Diablo State Park" or (for the Rock City tour) "Rock City Audio Guide" at https://www.avenzamaps.com/maps/search.html
+Search with the key words "Mount Diablo and Surrounding Parks" or (for the Rock City tour) "Rock City Audio Guide" at https://www.avenzamaps.com/maps/search.html

-California State Parks Foundation, Contra Costa Water District, Diablo Country Club and Thomas J. Long Foundation provided financial support.
+California State Parks Foundation, Contra Costa Water District, Diablo Country Club, Santa Clara Open Space Authority, and Thomas J. Long Foundation provided financial support.
 Fingerpicking-champion guitarist Phil Heywood provided the music.
 Actor Carl Magruder gives voice to the words of William Brewer and John Muir.
-Scott Hein, Stephen Joseph, and many others noted elsewhere, provided photos.
+Scott Hein, Kendall Oei, Wally de Young, Cooper Ogden, and many others noted elsewhere, provided photos.

-Well-known Mount Diablo ramblers Seth Adams and Ken Lavin have spent many hours sharing their knowledge and stories for the series.
-Other voices include Heath Bartosh, Gary Bogue, Kevin Dixon, Sue Donecker, Robert Doyle, Scott Hein, Jean Hetherington, Anne Homan, Brian Kruse, Rich McDrew, Jim Mitchell, Mike Moran, Marguerite Patil, Roi Peers, Adrian Praetzellis, Ray Sullivan, Yulan Tong, Frank Valle-Riestra, and Mike Woodring.
-Joan Hamilton, producer of Audio Guides to the Outdoors, narrates.
+Well-known Mount Diablo naturalists Seth Adams and Ken Lavin have spent many hours sharing their knowledge and stories for the series.
+Other voices include Heath Bartosh, Gary Bogue, Kevin Dixon, Sue Donecker, Robert Doyle, Scott Hein, Jean Hetherington, Anne Homan, Brian Kruse, Rich McDrew, Michael Marchiano, Vincent Medina, Jim Mitchell, Mike Moran, Cameron Morrison, Marguerite Patil, Roi Peers, Adrian Praetzellis, Cyndy Shafer, Ray Sullivan, Yulan Tong, Frank Valle-Riestra, Kip Will and Mike Woodring.
+Joan Hamilton, producer of Audio Guides to the Outdoors and Audible Mount Diablo, narrates.